|QUICK SPECS ABOUT PATTERN|

 One of the most appealing aspects of the 50/50 shoelace design is that, regardless of the shoe, the design takes very little time to change.
 This means it’s possible to change shoelaces and swap colors frequently with very little hassle or effort.

-The recommended shoelaces for all 50/50 lace designs should be constructed of high-quality materials that will not stretch, but will keep their shape despite heavy wear.
+The recommended shoelaces for all 50/50 lace designs should be constructed of high-quality materials that will keep their shape despite heavy wear.
+Our Xpand® shoelaces can be used for this design and purchased on our website here.
 While flat shoelaces are the recommended types for 50/50 shoelace patterns, they are not ultimately necessary.

 Round or oval shoelaces will give a slightly different presentation, but they will not change the way the 50/50 lace pattern is constructed.
 Plus, all shoelaces can work with the Lace Anchors® system.